Hans Kofi Boni

-Hans Kofi Boni is a Ghanaian politician during the first republic of Ghana.
+Hans Kofi Boni (born 1927) is a Ghanaian politician during the first republic of Ghana.
 He was the Member of parliament (MP) for Ho West.

 Member of parliament

 Boni was a member of the Convention People's Party (CPP) led by Kwame Nkrumah.
 He was elected as the MP for Ho West during the first republic.
 He was sworn in on 11 August 1960.
 In the 1965 Ghanaian parliamentary election, 198 MPs representing the CPP were elected unopposed following the increase in the powers of the President of Ghana by the 1964 Constitutional Amendments.
 He served as the member of parliament for Yingor constituency until the 24th February 1966 coup d'état which overthrew the civilian government and replaced it with the National Liberation Council (NLC) military government.

 Minister in government

 Boni served as the Volta Regional Commissioner between 1961 and 1965 in the Nkrumah government.
 He was one of seven Regional Commissioners (Regional Ministers) invited by the United States to tour the USA following their visit to the Soviet Union.
 While in this position, Boni who is a native of Kpedze, advised the Kpedze Youth Association to invest in the construction of a secondary school.
 This led to the foundation of the Kpedze Senior High School in October 1962.